 Using land power appliances and gadgets is quite an ineffective use of energy.
 To make your batteries, power, and inverter last longer, avoid using electronics that aren’t 12V.

-The only things we use the inverter for are our drone batteries (which we never use, as the drone is pretty crap) and the drill battery.
+The only thing we use the inverter for is the drill battery.
 This means we use the inverter once a month or less.

 5) Get a good 4G contract